 What hasn’t been studied much is how kids may and or may not have shaped their own online identity around the way their parents use social media.
 I asked Hayden whether his step-mom’s investment in the online world has changed his.
 “I used to get into a lot of fights online during 2016,” Hayden says.
 “Then I saw my stepmother get all worked up about it and from a third party perspective, I was like wow that’s ridiculous, we’re sitting here with family and she’s talking about some guy from Texas arguing with a CNN comment on a Facebook post.”
 He says he now makes an effort to use social media more personally, and only interact with his friends and close people in his life.

-Arianna, a 17-year-old who lives in New Jersey after recently moving from the Philippines, tells me that her mother, who is 40 years old, loves to post to Facebook and Snapchat.
+Arianna, a 17-year-old who lives in New Jersey, tells me that her mother, who is 40 years old, loves to post to Facebook and Snapchat.
 “When it comes to restaurants, the phone eats first, Snapchat eats first,” she said, referencing her mom’s habit of making them wait to eat whenever they went out to restaurants so she could post a photo to her stories.
 Arianna also told me about how her mother constantly posts heavily edited selfies, even, at times, editing pictures of her daughter.